Specimen Processing

 - The sample is evaluated for count and motility.

-- A determination is made about whether to ICI or IUI process the specimen.
+- A determination is made about whether or not to wash the specimen, depending on the type of vial being created.

-- ICI vials: Cryopreservative is added, and the specimen is transferred into vials that are stored in liquid nitrogen.
+- Process for unwashed, ICI vials: Cryopreservative is added, and the specimen is transferred into vials that are stored in liquid nitrogen.

 - All specimens remain in quarantine for a minimum of six months and will only be released upon receipt of negative infectious disease results obtained at the end of that period.